USU-ITLS-x265-23-summer/class-repo/References/Project-/Project-Help.md

 ## I can't see my edits inside of GitHub?!
 Help!!
 This is for those of you who are coding inside of visual studio in a codespace.
 You have made changes but they aren't appearing here inside of GitHub.
 Let me show you how to update GitHub so you can view your updates!
+I know this is covered in the project template, but here is a different way to commit and push your code.

 To update your repository, you are going to use what is called a shell - lucky for you, there is one already integrated straight into Visual Studio.
 It is listed as "Terminal" on the bottom section of options.